lvgl/lvgl/docs/libs/tjpgd.rst

 -----

-If enabled in ``lv_conf.h`` by :c:macro:`LV_USE_TJPGD` LVGL will register a new image decoder automatically so JPG files can be used directly as image sources.
+If enabled in ``lv_conf.h`` by :c:macro:`LV_USE_TJPGD` LVGL will register a new image decoder automatically so JPEG files can be used directly as image sources.

 For example:

 .. code:: c

    lv_image_set_src(my_img, "S:path/to/picture.jpg");

-Note that a file system driver needs to be registered to open images from files.
-Read more about it :ref:`overview_file_system` or just enable one in ``lv_conf.h`` with ``LV_USE_FS_...``
+:Note: a file system driver needs to be registered to open images from files.
+Read more about :ref:`overview_file_system` or just enable one in ``lv_conf.h`` with ``LV_USE_FS_...`` config.

 Converter
 ---------

-Converting JPG to C array
+Converting JPEG to C array
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Use lvgl online tool https://lvgl.io/tools/imageconverter